jordiwave/CodeBlocks_Unofficial_Testing/src/plugins/clangd_client/documentation-install/Windows-Plugin-Install-Readme.txt

 Remove Clangd-Client Plugin via the Plugin Manager
 --------------------------------------------------
-1) Close any opened project or workspace's otherwise you may encounter a crash.
+1) Close any opened project or workspaces otherwise you may encounter a crash.
 2) Open the Plugin manager via the Code::Blocks "MainMenu=>Plugins=>Manage plugins..." menu
 3) In the Manage Plugin dialog do the following:
     a) In the plugin list select the "Clangd_Client" row